pmarinov/qfeeds/README.md

 Google announced that the Realtime API is DEPRACATED as of November 28, 2017.
 See: https://developers.google.com/google-apps/realtime/deprecation

-It will remain operational until December 11, 2018.

 The implementation plan of QFeeds has changed its emphasis towards migration to Dropbox.

 ## Implementation plan

-* Make it work on Firefox
+* Make it work on Firefox (DONE)
-* MIGRATE to Dropbox as an alternative to the deprecated Google Drive Real Time API
+* MIGRATE to Dropbox as an alternative to the deprecated Google Drive Real Time API (DONE)
 * Implement Mark All As Read
 * Implement display of unread counters